Orders, decorations, and medals of the Republic of Ireland: Oireachtas and government

 In 1998, the All-Party Oireachtas Committee on the Constitution noted that the question of a state honours system had "been raised in a desultory manner by governments since 1930".
 Dáil questions were asked by Patrick O'Donnell in 1954; Seán Moore in 1976 and 1981; Michael O'Leary in 1981; Gay Mitchell in 1986; Bernard Durkan in June and October 1988, 1991, February and July 1992, and 1994; and Michael Bell in 1991.
 The usual response was that all-party consensus was not forthcoming.
 In 1986, Taoiseach Garret FitzGerald suggested the party whips might discuss the issue.
-The Department of the Taoiseach file on Bell's question, released in 2021 under the thirty-year rule, pointed out that Bob Geldof, a prominent Irish recipient of an honorary British MBE, had derided the idea of an Irish honours system, and that there was widespread public suspicion that politicians would abuse any honours system to reward cronies.
+The Department of the Taoiseach file on Bell's question, released in 2021 under the thirty-year rule, pointed out that Bob Geldof, a prominent Irish recipient of an honorary British KBE, had derided the idea of an Irish honours system, and that there was widespread public suspicion that politicians would abuse any honours system to reward cronies.

 The Gaisce President's Award scheme for young people was established in 1985 by the Fine Gael–Labour government, based on a pilot scheme introduced in 1982 by the previous Fianna Fáil government.
 Charles Haughey stated:

 We had hoped that if successful it would lead to the solution of another problem, namely, the problem of some honours system in this State which has so far lamentably failed to get off the ground under any Government.
 We thought that if this award scheme for young people could be launched and got under way in a totally constructive, non-partisan, non-political atmosphere, it would serve as a headline to be followed on a broader scene.
 Unfortunately it was not to be.

 Garret FitzGerald denied the allegation that the Gaisce committee was party-biased.
 In 1988, after Haughey had returned to power, he stated "As indicated previously in this House, the matter of an honours system is not under consideration".